 The White Marker Project

-Each year, over 3,500 Virginians die as a result of Substance Use Disorders and related causes.
+Each year, thousands of Virginians die as a result of Substance Use Disorders and related causes.

 Each one representing a life lost.

 In 2017, The White Marker Project began traveling around the state, bringing together organizations, families, and individuals to share in their grief and work together for a more hopeful future.
 The White Marker Project can be set up in a variety of ways to suite a diverse set of locations and venues.
 We look forward to continuing to watch this movement grow.

 - Crystal Lake Park – Fed Up Hopewell Event